By Andrew Hildreth

 The first element to consider is the case, and here I am talking specifically about the tonneau-shaped (barrel) case with which Richard Mille established himself.
 From the outset, when there were only three metals used in case manufacture - white gold, red gold and titanium - there was almost no difference in the price between the same watch in each of the metals.

 The second element is that Mille has started to use case and baseplate materials that are normally used in such realms as Formula 1 cars, aerospace and racing yachts.
-The materials used are leading-edge technology - even in the industries outside of watchmaking.
+The materials used are leading-edge technology, even in the industries outside of watchmaking.
 Not only is the metal or material new in terms of composition, the ability to use them in watchmaking is unknown.
 Mille dedicates years - and invests millions of Swiss francs - to understanding the material and how to incorporate it in his watches.

 Apart from the cases, the movements inside are not standard, have usually required a comprehensive redesign and are coated in materials new to high-end watchmaking.
 Mille never did enter the classical world of Geneva stripes and perlage decorations - his watch movements are coated in PVD (Physical Vapor Deposition) or Titalyt.
 The movement parts are usually a hybrid of titanium with other materials that Mille’s dedicated team of watchmakers and micro engineers spend years perfecting.

 In one instance, for the RM018 Boucheron, the gear train was comprised of wheels created from semi-precious stone that had been placed within a heated brass surround before being fixed as the brass cooled.
-The research required for such innovation takes years, with dedicated teams of watchmakers and micro engineers.
+The research required for such innovations takes years, with dedicated teams of watchmakers and micro engineers.

 The comparison between a Formula 1 car and a Richard Mille watch is what justifies the price tag.
-Richard watches are the most expensive racing machines for the wrist.
+Richard Mille watches are the most expensive racing machines for the wrist.
 Just like a Formula 1 car, they are far more than the sum of their parts, elevating timekeeping to the highest form of technical art.